blues/app-accelerators/71-legacy-diesel-generator-fleet-performance-uplift/README.md

 ## 3. Technical Summary

-**You will have:** A commissioning note in Notehub confirming Modbus connectivity, hourly summaries showing generator status, and immediate alerts on controller faults.
+**You will have:** A commissioning Note in Notehub confirming Modbus connectivity, hourly summaries showing generator status, and immediate alerts on controller faults.

 **Minimum prerequisites:** Arduino IDE or `arduino-cli` v1.3+, a generator controller with accessible Modbus port (DeepSea, Woodward, Kohler, Caterpillar, Cummins, or equivalent), baud rate and slave address from the controller's commissioning menu, and a Notehub project.